 Someone Borrowed My Car and Got In an Accident

 By allowing another driver to operate your vehicle, you are taking responsibility for the driver.
-Most insurance companies will surcharge vehicle owner’s policy with an at-fault accident.
+Most insurance companies will surcharge a vehicle owner’s policy with an at-fault accident.
 Insurance companies base your insurance rates on the likelihood of a future claim.
 Even though your vehicle was loaned out at the time of the at-fault accident, you are a higher risk for having done so.
-A higher price will be reflected in your insurance premium due to being a higher risk.
+A higher price likely will be reflected in your insurance premium due to being a higher risk.

 Will a ticket affect your car insurance policy if it was given to the driver?

 Not only was the driver of your vehicle at fault in an accident, but they got a traffic ticket, too!
 Thankfully, any driving violations received by the other driver will not affect the vehicle owner’s insurance policy or rates.
 Traffic violations go directly onto a driver’s license and record.
 Consequently, the at-fault driver’s car insurance rate could go up because of the ticket.

 An accident under these circumstances is always bad.
 The driver feels bad and the car owner can’t help but feel irritated.
 Not only are you inconvenienced by the fact that your car needs repairs, but potential surcharges could leave you paying for lending out your car for years to come.
 Consider the risk the next time you think about loaning your car.
 Is the driver often distracted and going on a long trip?
 Or, are you loaning your vehicle to a responsible driver with a good driving record for a short period of time?